projectglove/glove-monorepo/README.md

 - Application Load Balancer (ALB),
 - DNS entries,
 - SSL certificate for a test system,
+- DynamoDB table,
-- and matching Security Groups (SG).
+- and matching Security Groups (SG) and IAM roles.

 Please note, that in the test TLS traffic terminates on the load balancer, not VM.